Nico-Facto/Covid-19/README.md

 With this project i try to predict number of cases & death the day before, for the next day.

-This project follow 5 country :
+This project follow 5 country and world state :

+    -World
     -France
     -China
     -Italy